JoelCodes/ts-ecs/README.md

 world.addComponent(enemyArrow, "velocity", [1, 0]);
 ```

 The last element of ECS is __Systems__, which describe all the ways our app will interact with the Entities, Components, and Resources in our world.
-Currently, this system doesn't enforce any particular stages and leaves it to you to decide how and when each system will run.
-To define a system, you define a function that accepts the worlds as a parameter.
+In our library, they're defined as functions that accept the world as a parameter.
+Our systems manager allows you to add systems to "stages" (`"setup"` in our example), and when you call `"runStage"`, it runs all the systems at that stage.

 ```ts
 function setup(world){